-Metacognition is a key component of mindfulness.
-It is the awareness, established from your observer self, of your thought processes and emotions, and the patterns behind them.
-But what if I told you that metacognition is more than this?
-It is the most powerful tool for your self-development, effective reasoning, and problem-solving, and is the secret for you to effectively cultivate inner wellbeing and resourceful states.
+Metacognition is a key yet underutilised component of mindfulness.
+It is the elevated awareness, established from your observer self, of your thought processes, emotions, and the patterns that govern them.
+But what if metacognition is much more than this?
+It is the secret to unlocking new levels of self-development, inner peace, and spiritual alignment.
 Why?
-Because metacognitive states maximise your capacity for conscious awareness and disentangle you from the contents of your mind that could otherwise overwhelm you or distort or limit your perception.
+Because metacognitive states maximise your capacity to raise your consciousness and disentangle from the contents of your mind that might otherwise overwhelm you or distort or limit your perception.
+This transformative power of metacognition is central to advancing your spiritual consciousness and wellness, which in turn will benefit both you and the world.

 As you practise mindfulness and bring your attention back from the contents of your mind, you become aware of those contents from your observer self as just mental events and automatically enter a metacognitive state.
-The mindfulness of breathing meditation is a good basic technique to bring your attention back, in this case onto your breath.
-Over time, the practice of mindfulness meditation will strengthen your presence in your observer self and enhance your ability to enter and maintain metacognitive states.
+The mindfulness of breathing meditation is a good basic technique to bring your attention back in this way by anchoring your attention onto your breath.
+Over time, mindfulness meditation strengthens your presence in your observer self and enhances your ability to enter and maintain metacognitive states.

 Using Metacognitive States to Treat Anxiety and Depression